mgreiler/se-unlocked/Transcripts/EP_21_Amir_Slihefendic.md

 **Michaela:** [00:28:17] So when I look at your company culture and how you communicate it and the values that are setting, I wonder what about, for example, career letters?
 How do you see them?
-Do you have like titles at ToDoist, and if you have titles, what are, you know, how, how would you, how do you advance your career?
+Do you have like titles at ToDoist, and if you have titles, what are, you know, how, how do you, how do you advance your career?
 Is there a concept like that, that you're, you know, getting more responsibility in promotions and how does that work at ToDoist.
 **Amir:** [00:28:46] Oh, you know, you touch a very, like a very present topic.